MichaelThessel/gomainr/Readme.md

 and return the available domain names.

-Keywords 2 is optional, so you can just search for various domains among differnt TLDs.
+Keywords 2 is optional, so you can just search for various domains among different TLDs.

 You can save a session to a file and load it later again.
 This way you can view the results again without performing a new search.
 In addition this allows you to modify the keywords and repeat a search without typing the keywords all over again.

 ## Keyboard Shortcuts